edgio-docs/edgio-docs/src/pages/guides/app_security/reports.md

 <Callout type="info">

-  Under certain circumstances, it may take up to 7 days to gather a comprehensive set of log data for all requests.
+  Under certain <a href="https://www.google.com">circumstances</a>, it may take up to 7 days to gather a comprehensive set of log data {{ PRODUCT }} for all requests.
 Viewing a report under such circumstances would provide a partial representation of the activity that took place during the last 7 days.

-A typical cause for the backlogging of report data occurs when streams are left open for long periods of time or when a server is taken down for maintenance.
+  A typical [cause](#bandwidth) for the backlogging of report data occurs when streams are left open for long periods of time or when a server is taken down for maintenance.

 </Callout>

 ## Unit Conversion {/*unit-conversion*/}

 Although data is stored in bytes, the value displayed in a report is a much larger unit (e.g., Gigabytes or Terabytes).
 This makes